Hollas99/KeyFobSecurity/README.md

   <img src="https://user-images.githubusercontent.com/50533340/167963092-763461d1-ed39-4cf0-b2a4-920a23a18d69.png">
 </p>

-So what happens if you click the unlock button a load of times outside the vehicles range?
+So, what happens if you click the unlock button a load of times outside the vehicles range?
 That's why a long list is stored on both devices instead of just storing one code.
-The vehicle accepts any number of codes infront of the previously used code.
+The vehicle accepts any number of codes in front of the previously used code.
 After the image above the key fob is pressed twice out of range of the car, and then once within the cars range, as seen the car accepts the unlock code, and then discards all the codes previous to it.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/50533340/167963102-f9a35ee9-84a5-4868-b620-e9a7bb2577e8.png">
 </p>